 Dead Dog Gully is located right between Spring Gully and Golden Gully on Burns Street, and is part of Bendigo Regional Park.

 This gully, contrary to its name, is a beautiful dry creek bed with interesting formations in the clay walls and attractive layers of bedrock in many parts of the gully floor.
-During spring the gully is decorated with wattle flowers.
-After heavy rains there may be water in the creek, but it is mostly dry.

 This is a great place to go for a wander and explore, children will love clambering through the gully over stones and up the walls.